jrdennisoss/dosboxrm/RMDOS_API.md

 This issue is big enough to note because this was the driving force for me to implement part of the "user callback" functionality.

-During the intro scene, if the mouse is clicked to skip the video, an issue is encountered where the media handle #1 is closed twice.
-This would not be an issue, however, the first time the media handle #1 is closed, the game still holds on to the handle #1 thinking its still open.
-Then, before calling the second close of media handle #1, the next media handle for the next video  is opened, which is given media handle #1 because the first one was closed.
-The game then closes media handle #1 right after opening the second video, which puts things into a never ending open-close loop for all video assets in the game, resulting in black screens for the whole game.
+During the intro scene, if the mouse is clicked to skip the video, media handle #1 is closed mutliple times.
+Closing multiple times would not normally be an issue, but the first time media handle #1 is closed, the game still holds onto handle #1 thinking it's still open.
+Before calling the second close of media handle #1, the next video is opened, which is immediately given media handle #1 because the first one was closed.
+The game then closes this media handle right after opening the second video, which puts things into a never ending open-close loop for all video assets in the game, resulting in black screens for the whole game.

 This is a log of what happens:
 ```